About Worship Connected

 ^Fathers leading their family in worship is always the goal.
 When, in the Lord’s providence, the father is absent or uninterested, a godly mother will lead her children.
 In an extended household, mature members may share leading household worship.

-He would love to connect with your pastor to encourage him to develop such a weekly guide.
+I would love to connect with your pastor to encourage him to develop such a weekly guide.

 "If you’ve never done family worship, start now.
 If you’ve done it in the past, but have fallen out of the practice, bring it back.
 If it is your regular practice, keep it up!"